 Longer 70s Shaggy Hair

 A messy shag cut screams an adventurer that chooses to take risks.
-Now older women can look edgy in one of these wild lobs that is borderline mullet.
-When styling, the Hairstory’s hair balm is ideal to give this mullet shag more body and texture.
+Now older women can look edgy in one of these wild lobs.
+When styling, the Hairstory’s hair balm is ideal to give this wavy shag more body and texture.

 Shaggy Layered Bob for Fine Hair